klimbeta/klimbeta/docs/reference/Route/RouteSurface/Overview.md

 ### MonochromeRoute

-Each route uses only one color of hold.
+Each Route uses only one color of hold.

 ### PolychromeRoute

-It has only been in the last decade that indoor routes are set with holds which are all the same color.
+It has only been in the last decade that indoor Routes are set with holds which are all the same color.

-PolychromeRoutes are where you climb a route which uses more than one color of hold.
+PolychromeRoutes are where you climb a Route which uses more than one color of hold.

 PolychromeRoutes are popular in Japan.